|Lecturer in International Relations

 Human Rights, Human Security, International Affairs, International Criminal Court, International Justice, International Law, Peace and Security, Protection of Civilians in Armed Conflict, The Responsibility to Protect, Transitional Justice

-Cristina Stefan (formerly Badescu) joined the University of Leeds (School of Politics and International Studies) in 2014, after teaching international relations, transitional justice and peace and conflict studies in Canada, at Western University and at the University of Toronto.
+Cristina Stefan (formerly Badescu) is the Co-Director of the European Centre for the Responsibility to Protect (ECR2P).
+Cristina is a Lecturer in International Relations at the University of Leeds, in the School of Politics and International Studies.
+She joined Leeds in 2014, after teaching international relations, transitional justice and peace and conflict studies in Canada, at Western University and at the University of Toronto.

 Cristina holds a Ph.D.
 (2007) in International Relations from The University of Western Ontario (Western University) in Canada.
 She was a Visiting Fellow at The Ralph Bunche Institute for International Studies, The City University of New York, and a SSHRC Post-Doctoral Fellow at the Munk School of Global Affairs, University of Toronto.
 She returned to academic research in 2014 after an interlude as a consultant for a public opinion research firm in Toronto, Canada.
-Cristina is a Senior Analyst with the Global Governance Institute in Brussels, and the Co-convener of the British International Studies Association Intervention and R2P Working Group (BISA IR2PWG).
-Her research interests span the topics of global institutional responsibility, normative theory, the responsibility to protect, humanitarian intervention, human rights, civilian protection, and international criminal justice.
+Cristina is a Senior Analyst with the Global Governance Institute in Brussels, and Convenor of the British International Studies Association Intervention and R2P Working Group (BISA IR2PWG).
+Her research interests span the topics of global institutional responsibility, normative theory, the responsibility to protect (R2P), human rights, international criminal justice, prevention, and civilian protection.

 Badescu, Cristina G. 2011.
 Humanitarian Intervention and the Responsibility to Protect: Security and Human Rights.
 London: Routledge (2011 hardcover, 2012 reprint paperback)